AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User types command to delete the student.
+1. TA requests to delete a student from a class.
-2. AddressBook removes the student from the specified class.
+2. TAbs removes the student from the specified class.
-3. AddressBook prompts user that deletion was successful.
+3. TAbs confirms deletion of the student to the TA.
-4. AddressBook displays the updated list of students from the class.
+4. TAbs displays the updated list of students from the class.

     Use case ends.